ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 You'll want to put the verses you memorize into collections.
 There are two different types of collections you can make:

-- **Key verse collection**: These are an assortment of verses from various parts of the Bible.
+- **Key verse collections**: These are an assortment of verses from various parts of the Bible.
 For example: John 3:16, Genesis 1:1, Romans 6:36.
-- **Passage collection**: These are consecutive verses that come from the same section in the Bible.
+- **Passage collections**: These are consecutive verses that come from the same section in the Bible.
 For example, a whole chapter like Hebrews 11 or a passage like Philippians 2:1-10.

 The app itself doesn't differentiate these types, but it may help you to organize your own memory work in this way.